canonical/open-documentation-academy/snapcraft/tutorials/create-a-new-snap.md

 ## 3. Create an app section

-Using the location of the binary, and to permit access, it needs to be declared within an `app:` section of the snapcraft.yaml:
+To use the binary's location and permit access, you need to declare it within the `apps` section of your `snapcraft.yaml` file:

 ```yaml
 apps: